How to become an actor

 - student drama festivals and competitions

-This can also help to put you in touch with people in the acting profession, who could be useful contacts when looking for work.
+Societies and theatre groups also help you meet other people in the acting profession.
+It can be useful to have contacts when looking for work.

 You may be able to find work by applying directly for roles if you have a lot of experience and exceptional acting talent.

 You can study with a private drama school or conservatoire.
-Many offer full-time courses, as well as short courses and summer schools.
+You can choose from full time courses, short courses and summer schools.

 You'll need to pass an audition to get into a drama school.
-You may also need A levels or a Level 3 Diploma in Performing Arts, though this is not always essential if you can show enough talent and commitment.
+You may also need A levels or a Level 3 Diploma in Performing Arts.
+This is not always essential if you can show enough talent and commitment.

-You may be able to get funding to help with fees and living costs at a private drama school.
+You may be able to apply for a Dance and Drama Award to help with fees and living costs at a private drama school.

-You'll need to get as much practical experience of acting as you can.
-You can provide showreels and headshots to agents and casting directors.
+You'll need to get as much experience of acting as you can.
+You can give showreels and headshots to agents and casting directors.

 Professional and industry bodies